Here is a list of audiogames I have discovered on the Amazon Alexa platform which can be enabled using the "skills" tab.

 A trivia game inspired by the American quiz show where you answer questions in forms of a question.

-The game lets you play each day with categories from the program, and features samples from the actual host (Mrs. Dark was quite amused at hearing him).
+The game lets you play each day with categories from the program, and features samples from the actual host, Alex Tribeck, (Mrs. Dark was quite amused at hearing him).

-My only major problem with this is that the questions are veeeery! american centric, I'd say four out of every six are about Us history, us presidents, us advertisement jingles, Us state capitals or other things that none us residents wouldn't get.
+My only major problem with this is that the questions are so very American centric, I'd say four out of every six are about Us history, us presidents, us advertisement jingles, Us state capitals or other things that none us residents wouldn't get.

-fortunately I've got an American wife to help me, but others who aren't so lucky and don't live in the Usa might want to give this one a miss for that reason (I doubt I'd be playing this if it weren't for Mrs. Dark).
+fortunately I've got an American wife to help me, but others who aren't so lucky and don't live in the Usa might want to give this one a miss for that reason, (I possibly wouldn't be playing this if it weren't for Mrs. Dark).